Mold outbreaks can ruin home furnishings and pose health problems for people with allergies, asthma, and compromised immune systems.

 But people whose homes have been soaked or affected by dirty water are likely to need help from a professional mold remediation service, especially if their heating and/or cooling system has been affected.

 The agency doesn’t rule out the use of bleach or other biocides for larger problems.
-“Make sure you use fresh bleach,” says James E. Rogers, Ph.D., director of food safety research and testing at Consumer Reports, noting that household bleach will lose its potency over time.
+“Make sure you use fresh bleach,” says James E. Rogers, Ph.D., director of food safety research and testing at Consumer Reports, noting that household bleach will become diluted over time.

 If floodwaters have affected your heating or air conditioning, don’t turn it on.
 You’ll need help from a qualified professional, the CDC says.
 All surfaces of a heating, ventilation, and air-conditioning (HVAC) system and all its components that were submerged during a flood are potential reservoirs for dirt, debris, and microorganisms, including bacteria and mold.
 In addition, moisture can collect in areas of HVAC system components that were not submerged (e.g., air supply ducts above the water line), and this also can lead to the growth of microorganisms.
 That’s why all components of the HVAC system should be thoroughly inspected, cleaned of dirt and debris, and disinfected by a professional.